Posted in: ApplicationsLast update: 23/10/20

 - Brand reputation.
 Show your customers that you are reliable, trustworthy, and fair, by running a great contest.
 And a generous prize will show that you appreciate their efforts, too.

 Christmas is a key time of year in marketing and retail.
 To make the most of your campaign, it’s important to offer something a little bit special – something that makes your brand stand out.
-In the next few sections, we’ll discuss exactly how to run an effective contest, with some real-life Christmas inspiration.
+In the next few sections, we’ll discuss exactly how to run an effective contest, with some real Christmas photo competition examples.

 How to run a Christmas photo contest